Team-TenZ/EternalReturnTracker/README.md

 * [Search Function]
 1. [x] User can look-up and favorite different accounts in one tab.
-      * [ ] User will be able to see the account's match history and character choices.
+      * [x] User will be able to see the account's match history and character choices.
       * [x] Simple stats such as win rates, and average placement of the account will be shown as well.
 * [Character Select]
-2. [ ] User can select a character from a list in another tab.
+2. [x] User can select a character from a list in another tab.
-      * [ ] User will then be able to see their chosen character's top builds collected from other users.
 * [Ranking View]
-3. [ ] User can see their ranking in another tab.
+3. [x] User can see the top rankings in another tab.

 **Optional Nice-to-have Stories**

-* [Light and Dark Mode]
-1. [ ] User can select from dark and light mode.
-* [Favorites View]
-2. [ ] User can see their retained favorite accounts in another tab.

 ### 2. Screen Archetypes